How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 Individual micro-tasks

-Claude, ChatGPT, Notion AI
+Claude, ChatGPT, Rytr

 Beginner